How will a debt management plan help me?

 By paying reduced payments to your creditors it will take you longer to repay your debt.

-If you are looking to pay off multiple debts without drastically changing your lifestyle and would rather not take out an extra loan to do so, then applying for a Debt Management Plan could be right move for you.
+If you are looking to pay off multiple debts without drastically changing your lifestyle and would rather not take out an extra loan to do so, then applying for a Debt Management Plan could be the right move for you.

 In order to qualify for a Debt Management Plan, you must satisfy the following criteria: